 Rooftop Films Mission

-Rooftop Films is a nonprofit organization whose mission is to engage and inspire diverse communities by showcasing the work of emerging filmmakers in outdoor locations, helping filmmakers to produce new films, and renting equipment and supporting film screenings citywide at low-cost to artists, nonprofits and community groups.
+Rooftop Films is a nonprofit organization whose mission is to engage and inspire diverse communities by showcasing the work of emerging filmmakers in outdoor locations, helping filmmakers to produce new films, and renting equipment & supporting film screenings citywide at low-cost to artists, nonprofits and community groups.

-Rooftop Films was born in 1997 when filmmaker Mark Elijah Rosenberg, who had just returned to his native New York City after graduating from Vassar, got out his 16MM projector and a big white sheet and invited everyone he could find to the roof above his tiny East Village apartment to watch new short films.
-Since then, Rooftop has become one of the premier venues in the country for new independent short and feature films.
+Rooftop Films was born in 1997 when filmmaker Mark Elijah Rosenberg—who had just returned to his native New York City after graduating from Vassar—got out his 16MM projector, a big white sheet, and invited everyone he could find to the roof above his tiny East Village apartment to watch new short films.
+Since then, Rooftop has become one of the premier venues in the country for the latest independent short and feature films.
 We highlight innovative work from first time filmmakers, outsider artists, seasoned film professionals, and underrepresented directors.